HackSoftware/Django-Styleguide/README.md

     return user
 ```

+2 important things to point out here:

-As you can see, we are importing the task (which has the same name as the service), but we are giving it the `_task` suffix.
+1. We are importing the task (which has the same name as the service), but we are giving it a `_task` suffix.

-And when the transaction commits, we'll call the task.
+1. And when the transaction commits, we'll call the task.

 **So, in general, the way we use Celery can be described as:**

 1. Tasks call services.
 2. We import the service in the function body of the task.
-3. When we want to trigger a task, we import the task, giving the `_task` suffix.
+3. When we want to trigger a task, we import the task, at module level, giving the `_task` suffix.
 4. We execute tasks, as a side effect, whenever our transaction commits.

 This way of mixing tasks & services also **prevents circular imports**, which may occurr often enough when using Celery.

 ### Error handling

 Sometimes, our service can fail and we might want to handle the error on the task level.
-For example - we might want to retry the task again.
+For example - we might want to retry the task.

-This error handling code needs to live in the task, while also following our rules, for calling the service layer, whenever we need to interact with the core of our application.
+This error handling code needs to live in the task.

 Lets expand the `email_send` task example from above, by adding error handling: